Remove Recessed Lights

 Dear Mr. Electrician: How do I remove recessed lights so I can install surface-mounted light fixtures?

-Answer: Photos below are from a job where I was able to remove recessed lights and replaced them with four LED disk lights in their place.
-I had to first patch the holes before I could install the new lights.
+Answer: The photos below are from a job where I was able to remove recessed lights and replace them with four LED disk lights in their place.
+I had to patch the holes before installing the new lights.

 REMOVE RECESSED LIGHTS

-In this instance the recessed lights to be removed were the remodel type cans which made it much easier to take out.
-It was just a matter of removing the trim and light bulb and then loosen the clips that hold the can to the ceiling.
+In this instance, the recessed lights to be removed were the remodel-type cans which made it much easier to take out.
+It was just a matter of removing the trim and light bulb and loosening the clips holding the can to the ceiling.

-If the recessed lights were installed during the original construction it would have been more work to remove the rough-in housings.
-I would have had to remove the four screws that hold the can in place and let it drop down below the ceiling.
+Removing the rough-in housings would have been more work if the recessed lights had been installed during the original construction.
+I would have had to remove the four screws holding the can in place and let it drop below the ceiling.

-Through the ceiling opening I would be able to access the junction box for the light and disconnect the wiring.
+Through the ceiling opening, I could access the junction box for the light and disconnect the wiring.

 Ceiling fan braces were used because they were easiest to install using the existing hole.